wellcomecollection/docs/INCIDENTS.md

 It's the role of the delivery manager to identify whether a reported issue qualifies as an incident and to mediate the reponse as appropriate.
 For example a delivery manager may say "we can deal with this later", or "we can call this resolved when X happens".

 The delivery manager is responsible for communicating the issue with stakeholders, by taking that action themselves or delegating it as appropriate.

+They are responsible for updating https://status.wellcomecollection.org/ with relevant details of an ongoing incident.

 The delivery manager can declare an incident resolved and decide who to prioritise any upcoming work related to it.
 For example the delivery manager may co-ordinate any clean-up work or schedule a post-mortem for that incident.